 Differences between Common law and Norwegian law

 But there are always differences to be aware of and these differences may be of great importance when your company is doing business in a foreign country like Norway for instance.
-Norwegian law is in many material respects based on Scandinavian law principles and differs from Common law.
+Norwegian law is based on Scandinavian law principles and differs from Common law.

 When can the parties be bound by a contract which is not yet signed?

-The Supreme Court has, in several decisions, assumed that a binding agreement has come into being when the parties' behaviour provides "reasonable grounds for believing" that the other is committed and the "essential points of the agreement have been clarified".
+The Norwegian Supreme Court has, in several decisions, assumed that an agreement is binding when the parties' behaviour provides "reasonable grounds for believing" that the other is committed and the "essential points of the agreement have been clarified".

 Another main difference derived from the two different legal doctrines is that where the Common law relies mostly on the explicit contract text, a contract governed by Norwegian law is interpreted in light of a number of additional elements, not only the contract text itself.
-In such a situation it can do a major difference to seek advice from a local lawyer for the purpose of contract review and negotiation.
+In such a situation it can be beneficial to seek advice from a local lawyer for the purpose of contract review and negotiation.
 The local lawyer can point out to you and your company the contract standards to be aware of under Norwegian law and which clauses that are mandatory.

 Be in line with local laws

 To understand the implications and the correct interpretation of a particular contract clause, the first place to look for the answer is of course the contract text itself.
-If no response can be found the parties must look into other elements such as:
+If the contract text is ambiguous, the parties must look into other elements such as:

 - the purpose of the clause